 The Mobile gaming industry grew from $10 billion to hundreds of billions in revenue.
 It was 2016, when mobile game revenues outpaced console and PC revenues, whether because they had already become mainstream or because casual games have become more popular.
 The reach for the mobile gaming industry is exceptional, and as industry leaders continue to empower gamers to leverage digital platforms and cutting-edge technology, we will see further growth in this industry.
-The rise of mobile gambling as an industry is evident, but it is only the first step on a long and successful path to the future of gambling.
+The rise of mobile casino as an industry is evident, but it is only the first step on a long and successful path to the future of gambling.

 As mobile technology continues to spread and evolve, mobile gaming will play an even greater role in the years to come.
 As mobile game developers can change games to provide better gender equity, we know what the future of gaming will be and that the revenue of the mobile gaming industry will continue to grow.
 The popularity and market share that is being further gained by the rise of mobile games and the growth of the game industry as a whole in terms of both revenue and popularity.